owldance/hootNAS/documentation/getstarted.md

 ## Prepare your development environment

-1. Clone this repository to your local machine, either by downloading the zip file or by using the git command:
+1. Clone or fork this repository to your local machine

     ```bash
     $ git clone https://github.com/owldance/hootNAS.git